bemer/containers-on-aws-workshop/02-CreatingDockerImage/README.md

 If you have completed these steps, you are good to go!

 ## 2. Creating your first image

+The following steps should be executed on your own computer or Cloud9 instance, if you chose it.

 If you haven't executed the `git clone` command present in the [Setup Environment](/01-SetupEnvironment#install-git) chapter, do it now using the following command: